britney-kowon/Bike-Sharing-Chicago-Data/README.md

 - Created the following visualizations and summaries:
   - **Summary Interactive Table**: For a quick data overview (using the `DT` package).
   - **Scatterplot with Smoothing**: Showcasing relationships between days of the week, bike usage frequency, and average ride time (in minutes).
-  - **Heat Map**: Highlighting the popularity of each ride type across Chicago locations.
+  - **Heat Map**: Highlighting the popularity of each ride type across Chicago locations (limited to locations with count > 10,000).

 **See the `bikeShare.R` script for details on data cleaning and visualization steps.**